pehrlich/neo-viz/README.md

 You can now access it at e.g. http://localhost:3000/neo-viz.

+When precompiling, you may need to specify these files manually

+    # production.rb
+    config.assets.precompile += %w( jquery-1.6.1.min.js arbor.js neo-viz.js neo-viz.css )

 ## Neo4j Database

 The standalone version expects a `db` directory containing the usual